khanhtc1202/fromnoobstogeeks/source/_posts/dependency-injection.md

 ## Dependencies Injection and Composition Root

-There is some where in your application, they call it's [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
+There is some where in your application, they call its [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).

 > A Composition Root is a (preferably) unique location in an application where modules are composed together.